risk-of-thunder/R2API/README.md

 # R2API – a modding API for Risk of Rain 2
 [![Build Status](https://raegous.visualstudio.com/Risk%20of%20Rain%202%20Modding/_apis/build/status/Risk%20of%20Rain%202%20Modding-.NET%20Desktop-CI?branchName=master)](https://raegous.visualstudio.com/Risk%20of%20Rain%202%20Modding/_build/latest?definitionId=1&branchName=master)

+## Note to Mod Developers

+Breaking Change for next RoR2 Content Update: R2API Submodules (ResourceAPI, SurvivorAPI, etc) will be only enabled by using the R2APISubmoduleDependency attribute somewhere in your mod.
+As of the next update (for new BepInEx) all submodules will be enabled by default.

+Example usage:
+[R2APISubmoduleDependency("SurvivorAPI", "DifficultyAPI")]

 ## About

 R2API is designed to provide an abstraction layer in order to expose and simplify APIs to allow developers to modify